davidkastner/eden/README.md

 [![codecov](https://codecov.io/gh/davidkastner/eden/branch/main/graph/badge.svg?token=Yg75J11uPa)](https://codecov.io/gh/davidkastner/eden)

 ---
 Welcome to Eden!
 A machine learning initiative to identify the perfect city.
 The project seeks to build a ML model based on hundreds of compiled features for every city in the United States and cut through the statistical noise.
+The code is organized as a library and can be customized.
+However, default profiles will also be included.

 ## Quick Install:
 Setup a virutal enviroment (recommended):